Transport Workers' Union of Australia: Recent history

 In 2021, the Transport Workers Union took Qantas to court over the dismissal of 1685 baggage handlers and cleaners during the COVID-19 pandemic, whose roles were later outsourced.
 The TWU argued that the airline’s actions contravened the Fair Work Act, while Qantas claimed it had to make the cuts to ensure the company's survival during the pandemic.
 In July 2021, the Federal Court of Australia ruled in favour of the TWU, with Qantas losing an appeal in May 2022, before the case moved to the High Court of Australia in May 2023.
-In September 2023, the High Court ruled against Qantas, upholding the original Federal Court decision and leaving the airline liable for compensation.
-After the verdict Qantas issued an apology to the sacked workers.
+In September 2023, in Qantas Airways Ltd v Transport Workers' Union of Australia, the High Court unanimously dismissed Qantas's appeal, holding that the Fair Work Act's prohibition on adverse action extends to action taken to prevent the exercise of a workplace right that might arise in the future, and leaving the airline liable for compensation.

+After the High Court's decision the proceeding returned to the Federal Court for the assessment of compensation and penalties.
+In October 2024 Justice Michael Lee determined compensation for non-economic loss in three test cases, and in December 2024 Qantas and the TWU agreed to a A$120 million pool to compensate the affected workers.
+On 18 August 2025 the Federal Court ordered Qantas to pay a pecuniary penalty of A$90 million, against a maximum available penalty of about A$121 million; legal commentators described it as the largest civil penalty imposed for a breach of the Fair Work Act.
+A$50 million of the penalty was ordered to be paid to the TWU, Lee citing the cost and risk the union had borne in bringing the proceeding, with the remaining A$40 million reserved for later orders; the union said it would apply the money to advancing transport workers' pay, conditions and welfare.
+Qantas said it accepted the decision, and chief executive Vanessa Hudson apologised to the 1,820 ground handling employees affected.
+In December 2025 the court ordered that the remaining A$40 million also be paid to the affected workers, with interim payments made before Christmas, and in August 2026, after delays in administering the scheme, it ordered the balance still held by the court, about A$38 million, to be released to them.

 Industries covered

 The union has coverage throughout 47 sectors of the transport industry including: